imharvol/create-lambda-layer-aws/README.md

 npx create-lambda-layer-aws [PACKAGE1 PACKAGE2 ...]
 ```

-The command will generate a file names `layer.zip`, ready to be uploaded to AWS as a layer.
+The command will generate a file named `layer.zip`, ready to be uploaded to AWS as a layer.

 ### Example